 Professional ecologists can be employed to help develop design proposals for the built environment and are able to provide the necessary support for planning applications through survey and mitigation.

-Certain species of bats also live in trees and the cutting down of a tree could be causing harm to a bats habitat or the bat itself.
+Certain species of bats also live in trees and the cutting down of a tree could be causing harm to a bat’s habitat or the bat itself.
 Whilst arboricultural work is not directly policed in regard to bat protection, seeking ecological advice before removing a tree may be prudent and considerate.

-The presence of bats within an existing building is by no means a show stopper to development.
-With the right professional support of an ecologist the design can be taken forward coupled with appropriate mitigation, through the introduction of suitable bat habitation devices and details.
+The presence of bats within an existing building is by no means a show-stopper to development.
+With the right professional support of an ecologist, the design can be taken forward coupled with appropriate mitigation, through the introduction of suitable bat habitation devices and details.
 This information will be produced by the ecologist and submitted as a mitigation report with any planning application.
 This mitigation report is also utilised to obtain a licence from Natural England enabling controlled works towards the completion of the proposed development with the protection of the bats in mind.

 As architects, we have a duty of care to advise our clients appropriately and to be aware of the basic principles in bat habitation potential.
-With careful design and collaboration with a professional ecologist bat mitigation can be incorporated into beautiful design without being obvious.
+With careful design and collaboration with a professional ecologist, bat mitigation can be incorporated into beautiful designs without being obvious.
 The cladding on our Curvey Oak project has bat boxes and roosts designed into the elevation seamlessly … can you spot them?